Virginia county/city boundaries and major rivers

 These web pages are an exploration into what makes Virginia special.
 It is an interdisciplinary journey through the history, economics, geology, biology, sociology, and other -ologies that can help explain how Virginia has evolved in the past, and what the state may look like in the future.

 This site is far from complete.
 More footnotes are now being added to document the sources of ideas and facts, and to allow the reader to examine those source materials independently.
 The content and the organization will be revised and expanded constantly.

 My own perspective on Virginia places continues to evolve and shift as I learn more about the state.
 Some pages are outdated and need maintenance, just as many links need to be updated.
-My current point of view may have evolved since the page was created.
+My current point of view may have evolved since a particular page was created.
 Learning is a lifelong process

 Some of the material is intended to stimulate college students to think on their own, and some statements may jar the sensibilties of the casual reader while (hopefully) shaking up the thinking of the students enrolled in the course.
 A good student should question conventional wisdom, before rejecting it or accepting it.
 Developing critical thinking skills requires examining issues and events from different perspectives - in this case, with a spatial twist.
 If history helps to explain what happened and why it happened, then geography helps explain why it happened here rather than there.